 I’m sure this whole rant comes out of frustration on my part.
 My apparent choices for having children any time in the foreseeable future consist of (1) take fertility drugs, or (2) adopt.
 This is not a light decision – twins run in my family, on both sides of the family, and the Gods seem to have this rather twisted sense of humor at times (let’s face it – the family with septuplets took the standard fertility drug that is given as a first attempt at increasing fertility).
 Additionally, fertility drugs are considerably more dangerous than the average person realizes – and I’ve spent a lot of time getting my health in order so that I could be on the bare minimum of medications, so adding more isn’t high on my list of fun things to do.

 There aren’t many Pagan events, e-mail lists, or websites that aren’t Wiccanesque – so looking for anything on the subject that might be related to religion and spirituality involves dealing with this single-minded crowd.
 And there aren’t many Pagan sites of any level of seriousness related to infertility or adoption.
 Most of the Pagan boards about fertility are about being pregnant, or about people with kids.
 In one group I found for those without kids, most people were talking about all the crap they take from those who do have kids, and the fact that they often didn’t go to events because of it.
-I don’t want the rest of my life to be like that, but at the rate things are going, it may be the only sane thing to do.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+I don’t want the rest of my life to be like that, but at the rate things are going, it may be the only sane thing to do.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio